Tantre Farm CSA Newsletter

 -How to store: keep unwashed in cool, dark place in paper bag or breathable container; ideal temperature is 38-48 degrees with high humidity (80-90%).
 A basement or very cool closet will work.
 If too warm or stored with onions or apples, they will shrivel and sprout.

--How to use: excellent julienned, sliced, used in a salad or tossed with your favorite vinaigrette; good eaten fresh, cooked, or pickled
+-How to use: excellent julienned, sliced, used in a salad or tossed with your favorite vinaigrette; good eaten fresh, roasted, or pickled

 -How to store: not as hardy as you may think, so store wrapped in plastic to keep them crisp for up to 2 weeks

-WATERMELON RADISH: This radish variety will be in a mixed net bag with Daikons and beets; this heirloom Chinese variety is a large, 2-4”, round radishes with unique dark magenta/pink flesh and light green/white skin along with a sweet, delicious taste and will be bagged with the daikon radishes and the parsnips.
+WATERMELON RADISH: This radish variety will be in a mixed net bag with Daikons; this heirloom Chinese variety is a large, 2-4”, round radishes with unique dark magenta/pink flesh and light green/white skin along with a sweet, delicious taste and will be bagged with the daikon radishes and the parsnips.

 -How to use: soups, stews, steamed, roasted, eaten raw in salads, pickled, excellent julienned and tossed with your favorite dressing.